autometrics-dev/autometrics-rs/README.md

 [![Crates.io](https://img.shields.io/crates/v/autometrics.svg)](https://crates.io/crates/autometrics)
 [![Discord Shield](https://discordapp.com/api/guilds/950489382626951178/widget.png?style=shield)](https://discord.gg/kHtwcH8As9)

+Metrics are a powerful tool for understanding the health and performance of your code in production.
+However, it is difficult to decide what metrics to track and even harder to query the data and make sense of it.

 Autometrics provides a macro that makes it trivial to instrument any function with the most useful metrics: request rate, error rate, and latency.

-It is a thin layer on top of popular Prometheus and OpenTelemetry libraries that produces standardized metrics and uses this standardization to give you powerful debugging capabilities out of the box:
+It standardizes these metrics and then generates powerful Prometheus queries based on your function details to help you quickly identify and debug issues in production.

 ## Benefits